 413, 420, 427, 441, 448, 462, 483, 490, 497, 504, 525, 532, 546, 574, 581,

 595, 623, 637, 644, 658, 665, 679, 700\and 714).
 There are no further releases

 scheduled at present.

-volume sixteen of the godspunk series of compilation albums is in the planning stage; hopefully it will be with us in 2016, sometime around summer.
+volume seventeen of the godspunk series of compilation albums is in the planning stage; hopefully it will be with us in 2017, sometime around spring.

 pStan Batcow is always busy, one of his previous projects was photographing and researching the Post Boxes of Blackpool, England - to see the results please visit www.ausgang.com/collect/post.html.

 In April 2010 I received a telephone call from my friend Kirsty, who runs a business consisting of some holiday flats in Blackpool, who sounded very flabbergasted.
 Upon returning home after an occasion where we had met each other for the first time in many moons, she found that somebody had scrawled graffiti outside her house - it looked like this:

 The more I've thought about it, the more

 convinced I've become that the only person who had the incentive to write

 a fictitious word on somebody's gate would be the person who came up with